 1. Comparing Yourself to Other Real Estate Agents

 Every person is different.
 And everyone is at a different point in their career.
-That’s why it makes no sense to compare yourself to another real estate agent, even if they’re in your brokerage, your age group, or your experience level.
-So, stop comparing yourself to everyone else and focus on your own personal journey.
+That’s why it makes no sense to compare yourself to another real estate agent.
+So focus on your own personal journey.
 Don’t worry about what others are doing in their real estate social media marketing.
-Focus on what you need to do right now to stay on track and get to the next milestone in your business.
+Do what you need to do right now to stay on track and get to the next milestone in your business.

 2. Focusing on Yourself & Not Your Clients